cypress-io/cypress-documentation/source/guides/guides/web-security.md

 If that's the case, don't worry - you can work around it with {% url `cy.request()` request %}. {% url `cy.request()` request %} is special because it is **NOT bound to CORS or same-origin policy**.

-In fact we can likely bypass the initial visit altogether and just `POST` directly to your `SSO` server.
+In fact we can likely bypass the initial visit altogether and `POST` directly to your `SSO` server.

 ```javascript
 cy.request('POST', 'https://sso.corp.com/auth', { username: 'foo', password: 'bar' })